delaneyj/datastar/site/static/md/errors/NoTargetsFound.md

 # Error: NoTargetsFound

-No targets were found for a fragment in the `merge-fragments` SSE event.
-Each fragment must have a target, either via an ID attribute or a `selector`.
+No targets were found for a fragment with the ID or selector `{ selectorOrID }` in the `merge-fragments` SSE event .
+Each fragment must target an element that already exists in the DOM, via an ID or selector.

-Example using an ID attribute (an element with the ID must already exist in the DOM):
+Example using an ID:

 ```
 event: datastar-merge-fragments